 F. Each school district shall provide training in evaluation of performance, program observation techniques, conference skills, and growth planning to all librarian-teacher and personnel assigned performance evaluation duties.

-G. Librarian-teacher whose leadership roles are primarily outside of the library will be evaluated on their ability to lead other librarian-teachers in meeting the competencies and indicators in their level of licensure.
+G. A librarian-teacher whose leadership roles are primarily outside of the library will be evaluated on their ability to lead other librarian-teachers in meeting the competencies and indicators in their level of licensure.

-[6.69.5.11 NMAC - N, 10/17/2005]
+[6.69.5.11 NMAC - Rp, 6.69.5.11 NMAC, 1/18/2023]

 HISTORY OF 6.69.5 NMAC: